 This is where you learn to evaluate what happens during the exercise and how to use that information to keep making progress.

-If you're in a good relationship but struggling with sex, this course could be just what you need to escape the cycle of disappointment, avoidance and pressure.JOIN THE WAIT LIST
+If you're in a good relationship but struggling with sex, this course could be just what you need to escape the cycle of disappointment, avoidance and pressure.ENROLL NOW

 It is totally normal to struggle with sex.
 There are so many factors that can get in the way; it’s inevitable that couples will hit bumps over time.
 Even though you’ve felt stuck, you can change the patterns, and you can experience sex without stress.